tuongnt/Sunshine/README.md

 **Icons**: The weather icons font created by [Erik Flowers](https://github.com/erikflowers/weather-icons).
 Copy [weathericons-regular-webfont.ttf](https://github.com/erikflowers/weather-icons/blob/master/fonts/weathericons-regular-webfont.ttf?raw=true) to your project's assets/fonts directory

 Giving thanks to Mr.Tri Bui

+# License
+Copyright 2016 Tuong Nguyen, The MIT License is a permissive license that is short and to the point.
+It lets people do anything they want with your code as long as they provide attribution back to you and don’t hold you liable.